spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 Make sure to fulfill the requirements:

 - `{drop-down toggle button}` in `<summary>{drop-down toggle button}</summary>` should not undergo any kind of formatting.
 For example, `<summary>`code.php`</summary>` or `<summary><var>code.php</var></summary>`.
 Otherwise, the code snippet will be corrupted.
 - Put a blank row between `<summary>{drop-down toggle button}</summary>` and ````{programming language}`.
-This will ensure that the code snippet is displayed correctly on the front end.
+This will ensure that the code snippet is displayed correctly on the documentation website.

 {% endinfo_block %}

 ## Image and table sizes

-Currently, by default, image’s size should not exceed 50% of the content area.
-Also, 2-column tables also take 50% of the content area’s space.
+Currently, by default, when you add an image to your document, it's size is automatically adjusted so that it does not exceed 50% of the content area.
+By default, 2-column tables also take 50% of the content area.

 If you want your image or a 2-column table to stretch to the content area’s size, wrap the image and the table in `<div>` with the width-100 class.
 For example: